omarbelkady/ReactJS/Hooks/README.md

 - Every hook starts with the prefix "use"

+### When To Call A Hook
+- You only want to call a hook at the very high level.
+Do not call a hook
+	- when it is a function within a function aka a nested function
+	- when you are using a conditional
+	- within a loop
+- Call A hook also from a React functional component NOT from a React regular JS function or a class Based Component

 ####  The useState Hook
 - This hook is used so that it can enable you to have a certain state within your functional component
 - The way its used is by passing as an argument the initial state to the function(useState) and it outputs the current state